intel/BDTK/README.md

 Big Data Analytic Toolkit is a set of acceleration libraries aimed to optimize big data analytic frameworks.

+By using this library, frontend SQL engines like Prestodb/Spark query performance will be significant improved.

 The following diagram shows the design architecture.

 ![BDTK-INTRODUCTION](docs/images/BDTK-arch.PNG)